MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/touch-interactions.md

 Use manipulation events if you need to support multiple finger interactions in your app, or interactions that require velocity data.

 You can use manipulation events to detect interactions such as drag, zoom, and hold.
+**NOTE** The touchpad does not raise Manipulation events.
+Instead, pointer events will be raised for touchpad input.

 Here is a list of manipulation events and related event arguments.